mikenguyen13/data_analysis/_book/05-regression.md

 The **forward stepwise** procedure:

--   finds a plausible subset sequentially.\
+-   finds a plausible subset sequentially.
--   at each step, a variable is added or deleted.\
+-   at each step, a variable is added or deleted.
--   criterion for adding or deleting is based on SSE, $R^2$, T, or F-statistic.
+-   criterion for adding or deleting is based on SSE, $R^2$, t, or F-statistic.

 Note: